 The Company's leases for real estate commonly include escalating payments.
-These variable lease payments are included in the calculation of the ROU asset and lease liability.
 In addition to the present value of the future lease payments, the calculation of the ROU asset also includes any deferred rent, lease pre-payments and initial direct costs of obtaining the lease.